Hong Kong bankers worry that new laws could lead to capital flight

 Globally, Hong Kong ranked second in wealth per adult after Switzerland in mid-2019, and the city ranked 10th in terms of the number of ultra-high net worth individuals or those with more than $50 million in assets, according to a Credit Suisse report.

 Hong Kong competes fiercely with Singapore to be considered Asia’s premier financial centre.
-Global private banks including Credit Suisse and UBS, as well as Asian wealth managers have their regional operations in the two hubs.
+Global private banks including Credit Suisse (CSGN.S) and UBS (UBSG.S), as well as Asian wealth managers have their regional operations in the two hubs.

 “We have had instances where clients were considering establishing a presence in Hong Kong ... but due to the pro-democracy protests in 2019, they decided to set up a presence in Singapore instead,” said Rahul Sen, London-based partner for wealth management headhunting and consulting firm Boyden.